urdms102/dms102-course-documentation/16-data-persistence/discussion-notes.md

 # Discussion Notes

-Here is a list of notes and summaries about what we discussed in last Thursday's project discussion on Tuesday, October 20th.
+Here is a list of notes and summaries about what we discussed in last Tuesday's discussion on Tuesday, October 20th.

 ## DMS 102 Shared Resources